 - College scholarship from The Huguenot Society of Illinois

-- Educational scholarship from The Huguenot Society of California La Rochelle Chapter
+- Educational scholarship from The Huguenot Society of California (contact for scholarship information is provided in the top section of the page).

 - Mission and objectives of The National Huguenot Society.